nbusseneau/hephaistos/README.md

 hephaistos patch 3440 1440 --force
 ```

+## Miscellaneous options

+### Hades directory

+By default, Hephaistos assumes that it has been placed in the main Hades directory.
+If it fails to detect Hades files, it will try to auto-detect Hades location from Steam and Epic Games configuration files and ask to be relocated.

+You may use `--hades-dir` to manually specify where Hades is located, e.g. if you want to store Hephaistos and its files in a different location than the Hades directory.

+### Mod Importer

+Hephaistos is compatible with Mod Importer[^modimporter] (>= 1.3.0).
+If Hephaistos detects it is available, it will run `modimporter` to register / unregister itself during `patch` and `restore` operations, instead of manually editing `Content\Scripts\RoomManager.lua`.

+This can be bypassed with `--no-modimporter`, in which case Hephaistos will not run `modimporter` even if detected.

 # Under the hood

-By default, Hades uses a 1920x1080 internal resolution (viewport) with static scaling (i.e. it can only played at 16:9, no matter the display resolution).
+Hades uses an internal 1920x1080 viewport with static scaling (i.e. it can only played at 16:9, no matter the display resolution).

 To bypass this limitation, Hephaistos patches the game's files with an ad-hoc viewport computed depending on chosen resolution and scaling algorithm: